nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing of tasks.
 > Edits any number of fields of the task.
 This includes name and/or description and/or deadline.
 > `NEW_DEADLINE_DATE_TIME` can be entered in natural language.
+> Edited tasks are automatically marked as uncompleted.

 Examples:
 * `edit -t 1 /desc CS2103 Project /by 30-12-16`<br>